-Road crashes have a negative effect on for the economy - road closures caused by crashes create delays and stop us going about our business.
-In 2022, road casualties in GM cost nearly £500 million in medical, police, damage to property and insurance costs, lost output and human costs - which attempts to provide an economic value to the pain, grief and suffering caused by road collisions4.
+Road crashes have a negative effect on the economy - road closures caused by crashes create delays and stop us going about our business.
+In 2022, road casualties in GM cost almost £500 million4 in medical, emergency services, damage to property, insurance costs and lost output - which attempts to provide an economic value to the pain, grief and suffering caused by road collisions.
 Zero is ambitious but it is the only goal we can aspire to, helping with our other aims and ensuring that we are building a safe road transport system for us all.
+Why Vision Zero?